filecoin-project/lily/docs/migrations.md

 ## Checking current schema version

-The visor `migrate` subcommand compares the **database schema version** to the **latest schema version** and reports any differences.
+The lily `migrate` subcommand compares the **database schema version** to the **latest schema version** and reports any differences.
-It also verifies that the **database schema** matches the requirements of the models used by visor.
+It also verifies that the **database schema** matches the requirements of the models used by lily.
 It is safe to run and will not alter the database.

 Visor also verifies that the schema is compatible when the index or process subcommands are executed.